rails/rails/guides/source/working_with_javascript_in_rails.md

 As a result the Unobtrusive JavaScript (UJS) driver has been rewritten to operate without jQuery.
 These introductions cause small changes to `custom events` fired during the request:

-NOTE: Signature of calls to UJS’s event handlers have changed.
+NOTE: Signature of calls to UJS’s event handlers has changed.
-Unlike the version with jqeury, all custom events return only one parameter: `event`.
+Unlike the version with jQuery, all custom events return only one parameter: `event`.
-In this parameter, there is an additional attribute `details` which contains an array of extra parameters.
+In this parameter, there is an additional attribute `detail` which contains an array of extra parameters.

 | Event name          | Extra parameters (event.detail) | Fired                                                       |
 |---------------------|---------------------------------|-------------------------------------------------------------|